tak-9/BudgetTracker/README.md

 3. The icon is created on home screen.
 This can be used even when it's offline.

+## Setup
+1. Ensure MongoDB and node.js are installed.
+2. Install node.js libraries.

+`$ npm install`

+3. Start server.

+`$ node server.js`

+4. Open it by a web browser.

 ## Technologies used
 * Frontend: HTML, CSS, JavaScript, [IndexedDB](https://developers.google.com/web/ilt/pwa/working-with-indexeddb), PWA
 * Backend: [Node.js](https://nodejs.org), [Express](https://expressjs.com/), [Mongoose](https://mongoosejs.com/), [MongoDB](https://www.mongodb.com/)

 ##  Credit
 I have implemented PWA and indexedDB support using code provided for course material as a base.